R-Anurag/Cafeteria-Image-Classification-App/README.md

-# 🍴 Food-Court Meal Classifier App
+# 🍴 Image Classifier App

 An **Android application** powered by a **PyTorch-based image classification model** hosted on Heroku.
 The app detects Indian cafeteria meals from photos, retrieves **nutritional information** using the **Nutritionix API**, and even estimates **calorie burn from exercises**.